Pomona Park is a nice

 fruit and a pruning knife.
 In the first half of the 20th Century

 there were many citrus groves here.
-Because of some very severe
+Today, Produce Farm & Groves is

 the date of 1894 under it and surrounded by a double circle with the